When Should You Take a Fertility Test

 What Does a Fertility Test Entail

 For women, there are two preliminary fertility tests.
-The first is blood work to look at various hormones such as your Follicle-stimulating hormone (FSH), Luteinizing hormone (LH), Estradiol and your Anti-Müllerian Hormone (AMH).
+The first is blood work to look at various hormones such as your Follicle-stimulating hormone (FSH), Luteinizing hormone (LH), Oestradiol and your Anti-Müllerian Hormone (AMH).
 Your AMH in particular will provide insight into the amount of follicles you have in your ovaries (every follicle has an egg inside).
 These hormones will give the doctor an idea of how many eggs you have and a general idea of your reproductive health and ovulation function.

 Men can go to either a reproductive endocrinologist or a urologist to have a semen analysis done.
 This entails producing a semen sample so that a doctor can look at three main factors: Sperm Count, Morphology (which is the shape of the sperm) and the Motility (which is how well the sperm swims).
 There are more advanced tests that can be done but this is typically the first fertility test for men, as well as some general blood work.

 Women may also have a transvaginal sonogram.
-This is a procedure that evaluates the visual appearance of your your uterus and ovaries.
+This is a procedure that evaluates the visual appearance of your uterus and ovaries.
 It could uncover ovarian cysts, endometrial inflammation, and provide additional information on your follicle count.

 Putting All the Information Together